Maintaining Excellence

 We’ve done our homework.

-The funding proposal that we are considering placing on the ballot in 2024 is the end result of years of planning.
+The funding proposal is the result of years of planning.

 Facility, site, and operating needs at each of the District’s seven schools were evaluated.